 How Your Business Is Structured Determines the Degree of Name Protection

 Whether or not you have any right to ask someone who is using the same business name that you're using to stop using it depends on what level of name protection you have, so to speak.
 It also depends on how you've legally structured your business.

-People think that just registering their business name means that they're the only ones entitled to use it, but that's not true.
+Business owners may think that by just registering their business name, it means that they're the only ones entitled to use it, but that's not true.
 Sole proprietorships and partnerships are the easiest forms of business ownership to set up, but registering either of these forms of business gives absolutely no business name protection.
 Anyone can start a business with the same or a similar name if they wish.

 Note, though, that someone in another province (or elsewhere) could still register and use your business name if they wished.